aperium/Primal-to-Fluidigm/README.md

 # Primal-to-Fluidigm

+## Proposal and description

 This is a workflow to produce well-designed primer pools for Fluidigm multiplexing on a 48.48 access array from the output of primal scheme and clustal omega.
 It should work generally for any similar multiplexing ampseq process by adjusting relevant parameters like pool size, amplicon length, and overlap.

-Input data is a list of genomic sequences, typically genes and flanking regions, and relevant design parameters for the ampseq system.
+Input data is a list of fasta files containing genomic sequences, typically genes and flanking regions, and relevant design parameters for the ampseq system.
 Output will include a list of predicted amplicons, the primers to generate those amplicons, and the relevant positional information and reaction specifications.

 R scripts will handle most of the data transformation.
 Shell scripts are used for execution of scripts and some data gathering processes.
 A major component, primalsceme, is run inside a singularity shell and requires execution via SLURM.
 I am planning to use Snakemake to easily run all the components, but we haven’t covered that yet.
 Alternatively, I may use a shell script.
+The *Workflow Summary* section below goes into more detail about the purpose of each script.

 I have areas of uncertainty in my ability to make this perform as a polished pipeline.
 First, I have never used Snakemake and don’t know how it might work or be executed.
 Second, part of my workflow requires using Clustal Omega, which I have been accessing via a web portal.
 I don’t know if I will be able to automate web portal access and results retrieval.
 Alternatively, I believe clustal omega can be run as a script, but I’d probably have to set it up in Singularity.
 Third, designing the pipeline to be flexible for a wide range of parameters could be tricky.
 So for I have only tested parts of this workflow on a very narrow set of parameters specific to the Fluidigm 48.48 access array and illumina sequencing.
 I also have only tested it on a carefully selected set of genomic regions.
 I have no good ideas how to handle exceptions gracefully at this time, other than simply exiting and reporting the exceptions when possible.